Panavia Tornado: Italian Air Force (Aeronautica Militare)

 The first Italian prototype made its maiden flight on 5 December 1975 from Turin.
 The Aeronautica Militare received 100 Tornado IDSs (known as the A-200 in Italian service).
 16 A-200s were subsequently converted to the ECR configuration; the first Italian Tornado ECR (known as the EA-200) was delivered on 27 February 1998.
 As a stop-gap measure for 10 years the Aeronautica Militare additionally operated 24 Tornado ADVs in the air defence role, which were leased from the RAF to cover the service gap between the retirement of the Lockheed F-104 Starfighter and the introduction of the Eurofighter Typhoon.

 Italian Tornados, along with RAF Tornados, took part in the first Gulf War in 1991.
-Operation Locusta saw eight Tornado IDS interdictors deployed from Gioia del Colle, Italy, to Al Dhafra, Abu Dhabi, as part of Italy's contribution to the coalition.
+Operazione Locusta saw eight Tornado IDS interdictors deployed from Gioia del Colle, Italy, to Al Dhafra, Abu Dhabi, as part of Italy's contribution to the coalition.
 During the conflict, one aircraft was lost to Iraqi anti-aircraft fire; the pilots ejected safely and were captured by Iraqi forces.
 A total of 22 Italian Tornados were deployed in the NATO-organised Operation Allied Force over Kosovo in 1999; the A-200s served in the bombing role while the EA-200s patrolled the combat region, acting to suppress enemy anti-aircraft radars, firing 115 AGM-88 HARM missiles.

 In 2000, with delays to the Eurofighter, the Aeronautica Militare began a search for another interim fighter.
 While the Tornado was considered, any long term extension to the lease would have involved upgrade to RAF CSP standard and thus was not considered cost effective.
 In February 2001, Italy announced its arrangement to lease 35 F-16s from the United States under the PEACE CAESAR programme.
 The Aeronautica Militare returned its Tornado ADVs to the RAF, with the final aircraft arriving at RAF St Athan on 7 December 2004.
 One aircraft was retained for static display purposes at the Italian Air Force Museum.